dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 Setting them accordingly, the loop above will insert the ones that are set to True

 ```
-    INJECT_SYNTHETIC_GHOST: "true"  # Inject a synthetic ghost into the aggregate_gold_ips list in main() in module 2.
+    INJECT_SYNTHETIC_GHOST1: "true"  # Inject a synthetic ghost into the aggregate_gold_ips list in main() in module 2.
 Module2b will pick this up in aggregate_ghost_summary.log  and find that there is a ghost that needs to be analyzed in the logs.
 1.1.1.1

     INJECT_SYNTHETIC_GHOST2: "false"  # 1.1.1.2
     INJECT_SYNTHETIC_GHOST3: "false"  # 1.1.1.3